 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.

-In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
-Such requests should be made through the practice manager and may be subject to an administration charge.
+In accordance with Data Protection and Access to Health Records, patients may request to see their medical records.
+Such requests should be made to the Practice in writing.
 There are certain exceptions to this right.
 In particular, we may not be required to give you access to personal information which is about another individual or which has been provided by a third party, without their consent.
 No information will be released without patient consent unless we are legally obliged to do so.

-In accordance with the Data Protection Act 1998, we are committed to protecting your rights and privacy when you use our services.
+In accordance with the Data Protection, we are committed to protecting your rights and privacy when you use our services.
 We have notified the Information Commissioner in detail of the purposes for which we use your information.
-Further details are available from the Information Commissioner’s Office at www.ico.org.uk
+Further details are available from the Information Commissioner’s Office at www.ico.org.

 To provide you with the service you require, we need to collect, store and use your personal information.
 We will hold information about you such as your name, address and contact details, household contact details, and also sensitive personal information relating to your health or special needs.

 When you provide us with information, you will be told what we will use it for and who we will share it with.
 We will usually ask for your direct consent to use and share your personal information (especially if it is sensitive) at the time that you provide the information, for example when filling in a form or making a referral on your behalf.
 Very rarely, it may be necessary to share your information without consent for example if we are required to do so by law in order to detect or prevent a serious crime.

 Generally only our own staff get to see your personal information.
 However, we may also share your personal information with other medical or administrative organisations where appropriate, such as (but not limited to): our local referral processing service, local hospitals, clinics and relevant health services.

 When we share information, we do our best to ensure it is kept secure and used properly.